humanmade/altis-cloud/docs/WAF/README.md

 Per-IP rate limits are applied at multiple tiers across all environments as standard:

 - **CDN-level rate limits** apply across the entire environment, tuned by our engineers based on your traffic patterns.
-Contact Altis support if you need these adjusted.
 - **Per-container rate limits** restrict the rate of requests to dynamic pages (PHP) on each application container.
 - **Sensitive page rate limits** apply stricter controls to login and administration pages.

-These rate limits are monitored and adjusted across the platform depending on industry-wide threat analysis; contact Altis support for further information about the currently-applied rate limits.
+These rate limits are monitored and adjusted across the platform depending on industry-wide threat analysis.
+Some rate limits can be adjusted if your traffic follows exceptional patterns; Altis support can provide further information about the currently-applied limits and available adjustments.

 Altis also includes advanced DDoS protection as standard for our customers.
 We actively monitor all environments for attacks, with automated interventions and mitigation.
 Our engineers are on-call 24/7 to respond if necessary, and we work with the AWS Shield